-Figure 19 shows the preferred visibility splay from driveways to the footpath.
+Figure 17 shows the preferred visibility splay from driveways to the footpath.
 Given the splay is largely within private land, this project has a limited amount of influence.

-&lt;sup>7 Advice provided 29 March 2021
+5 Advice provided 29 March 2021

 Figure 19: Visibility splay required for driveway to footpath visibility, RTS6 guidelines